Anja Kaspersen

+Kaspersen has been recognized for her work in intelligence ethics, technology policy, and inter disciplinary approaches to governance.
+In 2024, she was included in Abelia's list of Norway's Top 50 Tech Women Norges 50 fremste tech-kvinner 2024 Alle kårede tech-kvinner | Abelia.
+In 2019 and 2020, she was included in the '100 Brilliant Women in AI Ethics list.
+As a Norwegian diplomat, Kaspersen was involved in work related to multidimensional and integrated peace operations.
+Norway was granted ASEAN Sectorial Dialogue Partner status in 2015.

-As a Norwegian diplomat, she has worked extensively on International security, integrated peace operations and regional affairs.
-During her tenure in the Norwegian foreign service, she contributed to strengthening Norway’s engagement with regional and multilateral institutions, including the Association of Southeast Asian Nations (ASEAN).
-Norway was accepted as a Sectoral Dialogue Partner at the forty eighth ASEAN Foreign Ministers’ Meeting in Kuala Lumpur in August 2015, becoming the first European state to enter into such a formalised partnership.
+As a Norwegian diplomat, she has worked on international security, integrated peace operations and regional affairs.

+During her tenure in the Norwegian foreign service, she contributed to strengthening Norway's engagement with regional and multilateral institutions, including the ASEAN.
+Norway was accepted as a Sectoral Dialogue Partner at the 48th ASEAN Foreign Ministers' Meeting in Kuala Lumpur in August 2015, becoming the first European state to enter into such a formalized partnership.

 The partnership has since been developed through agreed practical cooperation areas, successive action plans and regular political dialogue.

-Her work on peace operations, the rule of law, Law enforcement and Civilian crisis management has been reflected in Norwegian policy papers and proceedings addressing the evolution of multidimensional and integrated peace operations within the United Nations.
-These analyses have examined integrated mission design, political coordination and civilian components, as well as the operational requirements for effective law enforcement support and the strengthening of legal and institutional frameworks in post conflict environments.
+Her work on peace operations, rule of law, law enforcement and civilian crisis management has been reflected in Norwegian policy papers addressing the evolution of multidimensional peacekeeping within the United Nations.
+These analyses have examined integrated mission design, political coordination and civilian components, as well as operational requirements for effective law enforcement support and strengthening of legal frameworks in post-conflict environments.